Zika: The Shameful Face of Washington Dysfunction

 Florida leads the country in the number of reported Zika cases.
-As of Thursday there were 293 cases, according to the Florida Department of Health.
-The Centers for Disease Control and Prevention reported there are 1,306 travel-related cases across the U.S.
+As of Tuesday there were 282 cases, according to the Florida Department of Health.
+The CDC reported there are 1,133 travel-related cases across the U.S.

 Buchanan has pushed for rapid and full emergency funding for the Zika response and has hosted multiple public health experts in meetings and public events in Florida and Washington to talk about the virus.
 He also wrote a letter to House and Senate leadership urging the Zika conferees provide the full amount of emergency funding requested by the Obama administration.